cybermelons/life-hud/docs/prime/kama-taming-ui-to-universe.md

 ## Talisman Ingredient Library

-Each NUT's unique ID generates different exotic materials, making every seal talisman unique:
+Each NUT provides **exactly one ingredient** from this library, determined by its unique ID hash:

 ### Inks & Pigments
 - Void Squid Ink, Angel's Regret, Demon Bile, Starlight Extract